schultzh/schultzh/pages/about.md

 ---
 layout: page
-title: What do you want to be when you grow up?
+title:
 meta_description: |
   This sets the meta description in the head of the page.
 You can watch the output in the browser or in the generated file _site/about.html.
 permalink: /about
 section: about
 intro_paragraph: |
       What do you want to be when you grow up?
 ---
 I was lucky to discover my passion for technology in high school.
 As a junior at Allegheny College, I am learning how my passion intersects with the world around me.